 North Dakota Teen Challenge

-Founded in 1958 by Reverend Dave Wilkerson, Teen Challenge now operates through more than 400 centers across the world.
+Founded in 1958 by Reverend Dave Wilkerson, Teen Challenge center now operates through more than 400 centers across the world.
 The one in North Dakota opened in 2004 in Williston, as an alcohol and drug residential treatment center for men, but next year the center incorporated women into the program as well, and relocated to Mandan.
 North Dakota Teen Challenge is a faith-based residential recovery treatment programs for people aged 18 and older, regardless of their background.
 Even though the program can accommodate 60 men and 40 women, there are usually around 50 residents participating in the treatment on annual level.
 The treatment is based on Biblical principles and individualized courses, and it consist of group education classes, daily individual work sessions addressing substance abuse, daily chapel, and in every 2 months, one-on-one counseling.
 Men and women’s dorms and lounges are separated and communication between the two is not allowed, while all patients have an access to the gym.

 What Rehab Programs You’ll Find in North Dakota